-However, these Martin Lewis heating tips are just the ticket you need to help you save on the dreaded winter heating bill and leave more money for festive gatherings.
+However, these Martin Lewis energy saving tips are just the ticket you need to help you save on the dreaded winter heating bill and leave more money for festive gatherings.

 If you’ve ever wondered whether it is more cost-effective to leave the heating on low all day or to turn it on and off as needed, Martin Lewis has the answer.